bufbuild-ru/docs/docs/bufstream/iceberg/quickstart/index.md

 ## Clean up

-To remove the containers you've created and shutdown all services, run the following:
+To remove the containers you've created and shutdown all services, ctrl+c `docker-compose` in your other terminal:

 ```sh
 docker compose down